Everyone’s thought about starting a blog at some point.

 If you make a lot of money for a particular company, you can negotiate even higher compensation rates to bolster your income.

-Just be sure only to refer products that you would use yourself.
+Just be sure only to recommend products that you would use yourself.
 If you recommend bad products, you’ll develop a reputation as a grifter, and people won’t trust your referrals.
 Honesty is the best policy.

 Creating and selling online courses is one of the best ways to monetize your audience and your knowledge.
 Using an online course platform like Teachable, you can dive deeper into your blog’s content and treat your students to a richer understanding of your knowledge base.